 2. Consideration of Taxable or Nontaxable Income:

-The majority of states consider a personal injury settlement to be personal income, meaning they can be taxed and can also be considered when calculating or recalculating child support payment.
+The majority of states consider an injury settlement to be personal income, meaning they can be taxed and can also be considered when calculating or recalculating child support payment.
 Other states, such as Alabama, New York, and Pennsylvania, have restrictions on settlement amounts being considered personal income.
 For example, if a settlement exceeds $1,000, that money might be considered personal income; if a settlement is under $1,000, the state might decide that it’s not income.

 3. Reflection of Applicable Worth: